 After surgery, radiation therapy can remove the remaining tumor cells.
 It can also be used together with medications to reduce growth hormone levels.

-Conventional radiation therapy is given 5 days a week, for up to 6 weeks, but it can take up to 10 years for growth hormone levels to return to normal.
+Conventional radiation therapy is given five days a week for up to 6 weeks, but it can take up to 10 years to return to normal growth hormone levels.

 Medication to control growth

-Whether as an adjunct to surgery or when surgery is not desirable, acromegaly can be treated with medications only if surgery is considered too risky or impossible due to the location of the tumor.
+As an adjunct to surgery or when surgery is not desirable, acromegaly can be treated with medications only if surgery is considered too risky or impossible due to the tumor’s location.

-These aim to stop the rapid growth triggered by the prevention of the secretion or action of growth hormone.
+These aim to stop the rapid growth triggered by preventing the secretion or action of growth hormones.
 A combination of treatments is probably the best option.

-Somatostatin analogues (octreotide, Lanreotide) : these act on the somatostatin receptor to cause the inhibition of growth hormone secretion.
+Somatostatin analogs (octreotide, Lanreotide): these act on the somatostatin receptor to cause the inhibition of growth hormone secretion.

 It is usually given as intramuscular injections once a month.
 It can also be used to reduce large pituitary adenomas before surgery.

-Growth hormone receptor antagonist (Pegvisomant) : this novel drug blocks the growth hormone in the receptors, decreasing the levels of insulin growth factor 1 (IGF-1), while the levels of the Growth hormone are not affected.
+Growth hormone receptor antagonist (Pegvisomant): this novel drug blocks the growth hormone in the receptors, decreasing the levels of insulin growth factor 1 (IGF-1), while the growth hormone levels are not affected.

-It is useful in patients who are resistant to somatostatin analogues.
-Thanks to this therapeutic strategy of multiple steps, adequate hormonal control is achieved in most patients, which gives them a normal life expectancy.
+It is helpful in patients who are resistant to somatostatin analogs.
+Thanks to this therapeutic strategy of multiple steps, adequate hormonal control is achieved in most patients, which gives them an average life expectancy.